Frederick-S/SharePoint-App-FileEditor/README.md

 # Introduction
-A SharePoint 2013 app to edit JavaScript or CSS files.
+A SharePoint 2013 app to edit JavaScript or CSS files in document library.

 # Usage
 1. Deploy the app with Visual Studio.